openstack/cinder/doc/source/devref/groups.rst

 - delete_group_snapshot(context, group_snapshot, snapshots)

-Here is an example that add CG capabitilty to generic volume groups [3].
+Here is an example that add CG capability to generic volume groups [3].
 Details of driver interfaces are as follows.

 **create_group**